douglasom/dson/json2csv/README.md

 Transforms a json object into a single row in a csv.

 A json object might have nested objects and/or list of values.
-If you want a json object to be transformed into a single row in a CSV, you might have just got lucky finding this lib you're reading about right now.
+If you want a json object to be transformed into a single row in a CSV, you might have just gotten lucky finding this lib you're reading about right now.

 Example:
 ```